 - Provides public access to LVRT, or Other Public Amenity: In order to be eligible for this bonus, the applicant shall provide deeded public access to the Lamoille Valley Rail Trail, Moss Woods, or other public amenity noted in the Municipal Plan, Capital Plan, Lamoille County Regional Plan, or other official plan or municipal document. - Meets Green Building Standards: In order to be eligible for this bonus, the applicant shall provide evidence, including third party verification, that the development meets criteria established for Leadership in Energy and Environmental Design, or Vermont Builds Green Certification, or Vermont High Performance Home energy standards.
 The Development Review Board may also consider other "green building" certification programs, provided the program includes regionally based standards applicable to a cold weather climate and requires third-party review and verification/certification - Meets Historic Preservation Standards: In order to be eligible for this bonus, the applicant must demonstrate that the project meets all Secretary of the Interior Standards for the Treatment of Historic Properties and follows the written recommendations of an Architectural Historian and/or Archeologist approved to conduct Section 106 Reviews by the Vermont Agency of Commerce and Community Development.
 Such recommendations shall be included as part of the application for PUD review. - The bonus shall be cumulative (but not sequential) for all criteria met: Both lot coverage and residential density may be increased as a result of the bonus.
 Lot coverage shall be increased based on the allowed lot coverage in the District, plus the total density bonus.
 (For example, if the maximum lot coverage in the District is 60% prior to granting of a density bonus and the project is eligible for a 20% density bonus, a total of 80% lot coverage may be permitted.)
-Residential density shall be increased by the density bonus.
-(For example, if a lot could be developed with 10 units prior to granting of a density bonus and the project is eligible for a 20% density bonus, a total of 80% lot coverage may be permitted.)
 Residential density shall be increased based on the total number of units allowed, plus the percentage of lots prescribed by the density bonus.
 (For example, if a lot could be developed with 10 units prior to granting of a density bonus and the project is eligible for a 20% density bonus, a total of 12 units may be permitted.) - Within the RR-2, RR-5, Con-10, and Con-27 Districts, the total number of lots or units may be increased by fifteen percent (15%) or twenty-five percent (25%) percent, provided the applicant sets aside additional land as open space in accordance with the below table.